lan-j/unfair_dataset_generation/README.md

 * How to run the program

-   * Select an unfairness metric and add the index to the command line.
+   * Candidate unfairness metrics in our calculation: (You need to add the index of metric to the command line.)
       | Index  | Metrics |
       | ------------- | ------------- |
       | 1  | overall accuracy equality  |